Genivia/ugrep/README.md

   signature magic byte patterns, and predefined file types, respectively.
 This allows searching for certain types of files in directory trees, for example with recursive search options `-R` and `-r`.
-Options `-O`, `-M`, and `-t` also applies to archived files in cpio, jar, pax, tar, and zip files.
+Options `-O`, `-M`, and `-t` also applies to archived files in cpio, jar, pax, tar, zip and 7z files.
 - **ugrep** option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
 - **ugrep** option `-P` (Perl regular expressions) supports backreferences